Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Related Work

-\textit{Domain-adaptive training} methods adapt the pre-trained LMs to the non-toxic domain by training on curated nontoxic data. \citet{gehman2020realtoxicityprompts} use the DAPT framework \citep{gururangan2020don} to further train LMs on the nontoxic subset~(filtered via the Perspective API) of pre-training corpus, OWTC, with GPT-2.
-Besides DAPT, \citet{gehman2020realtoxicityprompts} propose to fine-tune on a corpus with toxicity attribute token and prepend the nontoxic attribute token as prompt to yield nontoxic generation. \citet{solaiman2021process} propose a human-crafted Values-Targeted Datasets to change model behavior and reflect a set of targeted values.
+\paragraph{Domain-adaptive training methods} They fine-tune the pre-trained LMs to the non-toxic domain by training on curated nontoxic data~\citep{gehman2020realtoxicityprompts, solaiman2021process, gururangan2020don}. \citet{gehman2020realtoxicityprompts} use the DAPT framework \citep{gururangan2020don} to further train LMs on the nontoxic subset~(filtered via the Perspective API) of pre-training corpus, OWTC, with GPT-2.
+Besides DAPT, \citet{gehman2020realtoxicityprompts} propose to fine-tune on a corpus with toxicity attribute token and prepend the nontoxic attribute token as prompt to yield nontoxic generation. \citet{solaiman2021process} propose a human-crafted Values-Targeted Datasets to change model behavior and reflect a set of targeted values. {\citet{baheti-etal-2021-just} focus on mitigating the offensive behavior in dialogue systems.
+They leverage crowd-sourcing to label a conversation dataset generated by an existing dialogue model, and use it for offensive detection and mitigating the offensive behavior via the controlled text generation. } In this work, we focus on exploring the limits of domain-adaptive training methods to reduce the toxicity of language models, while maintaining good validation perplexity and downstream task accuracy.

-In this work, we focus on exploring the limits of domain-adaptive training methods to reduce the toxicity of language models, because they have the advantages that 1) they achieve time and memory-efficient inference, which is especially important for deploying large-scale LMs, 2) the detoxified LMs checkpoints are flexible to be shared for future down-stream tasks, and 3) they can largely reduce the model toxicity while still maintaining good LM quality measured by perplexity and downstream task performance as we will show in the following section.
+\paragraph{Reinforcement learning~(RL) methods} There are two concurrent work~\citep{ouyang2022training, perez2022red} that study the toxcity behavior of LM with RL.
+InstructGPT~\citep{ouyang2022training} requires collecting human demonstrations and rankings of model outputs for two-stage fine-tunings.
+It generates 25\% fewer toxic outputs with respectful instruction on \textsc{RealToxicityPrompts} than 175B GPT-3.
+In contrast, our SGEAT reduces 27\% toxic outputs from 530B model on \textsc{RealToxicityPrompts}, and the improvements are higher for smaller models~(e.g., reduces 37\% toxic outputs from 8B model).
+To identify the toxic LM behavior, \citet{perez2022red} uses RL to improve the generation of adversarial test cases.